Prancercise: History

-In 1994, Rohrback wrote a book about Prancercise but couldn't find a publisher.
+In 1994, Rohrback wrote a book about prancercise but couldn't find a publisher.
 Then, Rohrback became her mother's live-in caregiver.
 In 2004, after her mother died, Joanna also began to suffer from severe health complications.
 She was unable to Prancercise for almost nine years.

-By her 60th birthday, Joanna Rohrback was able to Prancercise once again.
+By her 60th birthday, Joanna Rohrback was able to prancercise once again.
 On Thanksgiving Day 2012, Rohrback successfully completed a 5k entirely in Prancercise.
 In December of that year she self-published her manuscript titled, “Prancercise: The Art of Physical and Spiritual Excellence.”
-Then, on Christmas Day, she uploaded a YouTube video featuring her fitness routine.
-The video went viral with over 10 million views and has attracted national and international attention.
+Christmas Day of the same year, she uploaded a YouTube video featuring her fitness routine.
+The video went viral with over 10 million views and has attracted international attention.

 In popular culture

 Prancercise has also been the subject of negative attention, much of it mocking the regimen.

 In May 2013, Joanna Rohrback demonstrated Prancercise to Al Roker and Natalie Morales on The Today Show.

 In July 2013, she starred in the official music video for John Mayer's hit single Paper Doll.

 In September 2013, she appeared in a promotional video for Wonderful Pistachios and e-cigarette brand Bull Smoke.
 She also appeared on the Comedy Central show Tosh.0 with Daniel Tosh and The Steve Harvey Show.

 In October 2013, she appeared on The Dr. Oz show.

 In November 2013, she appeared on South Beach Tow.

 In December 2013, she was named the Surprise Star of the Year by the CNBC and appeared in YouTube's 2013 Rewind Mashup video, which has garnered over 15 million views in less than 48 hours.

 In 2013 Joanna Rohrback and prancercise appeared on South Beach Tow where Joanna's car was repossessed and she taught prancercising to Tremont Towing dispatcher Dave Kosgrove who used it to help repossess a car.

 In March 2014 Joanna Rohrback appeared in the popular TV show Glee as one of the judges at Nationals.

-In November 2017, the YouTube channel Jontron made an ironic review of the workout video.
+In November 2017, the YouTube channel Jontron made a review of the workout video.